Drniuben/drniuben.github.io/_pages/P5 award.md

 * 2016.06, _**"Special Session Best Paper Award"**_ in 7th International Conference on Swarm Intelligence(ICSI)

 ## Student Competition
+* 2023.12, Instructor of _**a Gold Award**_ of the “Internet Plus” National Competition (Streamer Feather)
+* 2023.09, Instructor of _**a Silver Award**_ of the “Internet Plus” National Competition (Ice Defogging)
 * 2023.01, Instructor of _**the Second Prize**_  of China Mathematical Contest in Modeling
-* 2022.11, Instructor of _**a Bronze Award**_ of the "Internet+" National Competition (Rui Yi Manufacturing)
+* 2022.11, Instructor of _**a Bronze Award**_ of the "Internet Plus" National Competition (Rui Yi Manufacturing)
+* 2022.07, Instructor of _**the First Prize**_ in the Guangdong Division of the National University Student E-Commerce “Innovation, Creativity and Entrepreneurship” Competition (Return to the “Cabinet” Selection)
 * 2022.07, Instructor of _**a Silver and a Bronze Awards**_ of the 13th "Challenge Cup" Guangdong University Student Entrepreneurship Plan Competition (Swarm Cloud, iShow)
 * 2022.01, Instructor of _**the Second Prize**_ of Asia-Pacific Mathematical Contest in Modeling
 * 2021.12, Instructor of _**the Third Prize**_ of China Mathematical Contest in Modeling
-* 2021.10, Instructor of _**a Silver and two Bronze Awards**_ of the "Internet+" National Competition (Smart Elderly Care, SI Doctor, S-Power)
+* 2021.10, Instructor of _**a Silver and two Bronze Awards**_ of the "Internet Plus" National Competition (Smart Elderly Care, SI Doctor, S-Power)
-* 2020.12, Instructor of _**two Silver and a Bronze Awards**_ of the "Internet+" National Competition (Mo Dou Xin Cai, CDNBye, Swarm AI)
+* 2020.12, Instructor of _**two Silver and a Bronze Awards**_ of the "Internet Plus" National Competition (Mo Dou Xin Cai, CDNBye, SWARM AI)
 * 2020.08, Instructor of _**the Second Prize**_ in the Guangdong Division of the National University Student E-Commerce "Innovation, Creativity and Entrepreneurship" Competition (Bang Bang Gou)
-* 2019.07, 2018.07, Instructor of _**the First Prize and "Best Instructor Award"**_ in the Guangdong Division of the National University Student E-Commerce "Innovation, Creativity and Entrepreneurship" Competition (Awaken Force, Intelligent Management Maker Tribe)
+* 2019.07, 2018.07, Instructor of _**the First Prize and "Best Innovation Award"**_ in the Guangdong Division of the National University Student E-Commerce "Innovation, Creativity and Entrepreneurship" Competition (Awaken Force, Intelligent Management Maker Tribe)
 * 2018.12, Instructor of _**the Second Prize and "Outstanding Innovation and Entrepreneurship Project Award"**_ of "Shenchuang Cup" International University Student Innovation and Entrepreneurship Competition Finals
 * 2018.09, Instructor of _**the Second Prize**_ of "AIIA Cup" Artificial Intelligence Tournament-China Unicom & Tencent Joint Competition